turguthaspolat/pathawayer/README.md

 <h3>Prediction Area</h3>

-In the project, an area of approximately 10 km2 (3.5km x 3km) that will cover the **Marmaris** / Akyaka, Turkey environment is determined as the predction area.
+In the project, an area of approximately 10 km2 (3.5km x 3km) that will cover the **Marmaris** / Akyaka, Turkey environment is determined as the prediction area.

 <center>